Lamer87/Space_Engineers_DLC_unlocker/README.md

      - or the one **within** "Original backup" to restore default files.

   - If the game hangs on "connecting" when joining a server ([discussion here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/17)):
+    Seems to be a conflict between some server-mod and the unlocker, you can try another server or
-    Close the game and restore the backup files, then try to connect without the unlocker.
+    close the game and restore the backup files, then try to connect and play without the unlocker.

+  - Unable to paste dlc items contained in blueprints on a server ([discussion here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/19)):
+    Some game mechanics have changed and sadly there is no way to fix it.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---